low-rb/low_type/README.md

 ## Philosophy

-Ruby is an amazing language **BECAUSE** it's not typed.
+**Duck typing is beautiful.** Ruby is an amazing language **BECAUSE** it's not typed.
 I don't believe Ruby should ever be fully typed, this is just a module to include in some areas of your codebase where you'd like self-documentation and a little extra assurance that the right values are coming in/out.

+**No DSL.
+Just types**.
+As much as possible LowType looks just like Ruby if it had types.
+There’s no special method calls for the base functionality, and defining types at runtime simply uses a `type()` method which almost looks like a `type` keyword, had Ruby implemented types.